 Optional tip #1: Be of use

-If you’ve ever been on the receiving end of a get well soon message from your coworkers — or anyone else, for that matter — you’ll probably know that a lot of them contain a fairly vague offer of help.
+If you’ve ever been on the receiving end of a “get well soon” message from your coworkers — or anyone else, for that matter — you’ll probably know that a lot of them contain a somewhat vague offer of help, such as “Don’t hesitate to let us know if you need anything!
+Get well soon.”

-So if you want to inject something extra into your get well soon message, you’ll need to be more specific.
 Come up with an idea of how you might be of use to the sick or injured coworker.
 For example, you could say:

 “Hey, you left your purse at the office when you went to the hospital earlier.
 I’ll drop it off on my way home if that’s okay with you.”